Jonathan-Eboh/Personal_full_stack_two/README.md

 Optimizations:

 This was a pleasant and rare instance where the pipe line from idea to fully built out piece of software was able to flow with relatively few hitches.
+That said, half way through development the API I was leveraging started to return bad data for some of its entries.
+This lead to me utilizing a conditional clause within my EJS to preclude bad data from being rendered to the front end.

 C.R.U.D